Key Takeaways

 Fact Check 🔍

 Cats require animal-based proteins to survive.
 However, this doesn’t mean that carbohydrates are harmful to cats – in fact, they actually need a small amount of carbohydrates in their diet.
-The main function of carbohydrates in a cat’s diet is to provide energy.
-Cats that don’t consume any carbs can become lethargic.
+The key word being “small”

 Can Cats Eat Popcorn as a Snack?